SchweizerischeBundesbahnen/scion-microfrontend-platform/docs/site/installation.md

      }
      ```

-     A micro application connects to the platform host by invoking the method `MicrofrontendPlatform.connectToHost` and passing its identity as argument.
+     A micro application connects to the platform host by invoking the method `MicrofrontendPlatformClient.connect` and passing its identity as argument.
 The host checks whether the connecting micro application is qualified to connect, i.e., is registered in the host application under that origin; otherwise, the host will reject the connection attempt.

      ```ts
-     await MicrofrontendPlatform.connectToHost('products-app');
+     await MicrofrontendPlatformClient.connect('products-app');
      ```

      As the symbolic name, you must pass the exact same name under which you registered the micro application in the host application.